-7.1 Planned Tests or Measures to Determine Bottomhole Reservoir Pressure
+6.1 Planned Tests or Measures to Determine Bottom-Hole Reservoir Pressure

-Before beginning the plugging and abandonment process, the pressure used to squeeze the cement will be determined from the bottomhole pressure gauge.
-During plugging operations, the weighted cement slurry displacement fluids will be over-balanced to the reservoir pressure ensuring that no reservoir fluids will be able to enter the wellbore during cementing operations.
+Before beginning the plugging and abandonment process, the pressure used to squeeze the cement will be determined from the bottom-hole pressure gauge.
+During plugging operations, the weighted cement slurry displacement fluids will be overbalanced to the reservoir pressure ensuring that no reservoir fluids will be able to enter the wellbore during cementing operations.

-7.2 Planned External Mechanical Integrity Test(s)
+6.2 Planned External Mechanical Integrity Test(s)

-CTV will conduct at least one external mechanical integrity test prior to plugging the injection well as required by 40 CFR 146.92(a).
-A temperature log will be run over the entire depth of each sequestration well (Table 4).
-Data from the logging runs will be evaluated for anomalies in the temperature curve, which would be indicative of fluid migration out of the injection zone.
+CTV will conduct at least one external MIT prior to plugging the injection well as required by 40 CFR 146.92(a).
+A temperature log will be run over the entire depth of each sequestration well (Table G1-4).
+Data from the logging runs will be evaluated for anomalies in the temperature curve, which would be indicative of fluid migration out of the Injection Zone.
 Data will be compared to the data from temperature logs performed prior to injection of CO2.
-Deviations between the temperature log performed before, after and during injection may indicate issues related to the integrity of the well casing or cement.
+Deviations between the temperature log performed before, after, and during injection may indicate issues related to the integrity of the well casing or cement.

-7.3 Information on Plugs
+6.3 Information on Plugs

-CTV will use the materials and methods noted in Table 5 to plug the injection well.
+CTV will use the materials and methods noted in Table G1-5 to plug the injection well.
 The cement formulation and required certification documents will be submitted to the agency with the well plugging plan.
 The owner or operator will report the wet density and will retain duplicate samples of the cement used for each plug.

-A standard Portland cement blend with specifications consistent with API Spec 10A will be designed with a minimum 1,000 psi compressive strength and a maximum liquid permeability of 0.1 millidarcies (mD).
+A standard Portland cement blend with specifications consistent with API Spec 10A will be designed with a minimum 1,000 pounds per square inch (psi) compressive strength and a maximum liquid permeability of 0.1 millidarcies (mD).
 The properties of this cement blend will be at least equivalent to the properties of Class G Portland cement, and the cement plug will provide an effective, long-term barrier to prevent migration of CO2 into and within the wellbore.
 This cement is widely used in CO2-EOR wells and has been demonstrated to have properties that are not deleterious with CO2.

-The wells will have this cement placed as detailed in Table 5, and all portions of the wellbore that are not plugged with cement will be filled with sufficiently weighted abandonment mud.
+The wells will have this cement placed as detailed in Table G1-5, and all portions of the wellbore that are not plugged with cement will be filled with sufficiently weighted abandonment mud.
 The cement will be set in plug segments per CTV's standard procedures.

-7.4 Notifications, Permits, and Inspections
+6.4 Notifications, Permits, and Inspections